Rafkev/mapp/README.md

 This code creates a simple Flutter app with a single screen (MyHomePage) containing an app bar with a title and a centered column with a text widget displaying "Hello, World!" and an image fetched from a placeholder URL.
 You can replace the placeholder image URL with your own image URL.

-To run the app, connect your device or start an emulator, navigate to the project directory in your terminal, and execute:
+To run the app, connect your device or start an emulator, navigate to the project directory in your terminal, and execute: flutter run
+This will launch the app on your device or emulator